Relationship Psychology & Research Library

 Trauma bonds that feel stronger than reason.

-The strange grief of losing someone who wasn’t good for you.
+The strange grief of losing someone who was not good for you.

-And occasionally, why your brain decides to replay a relationship at 2:17am like it’s reviewing footage for evidence.
+And sometimes, why your brain decides to replay a relationship at 2:17am like it is reviewing footage for evidence.

 Intensity is not always intimacy.